(July 2005 – present)

-Jenny’s personal blog and her online journal for over a decade.
-There’s a lot of stuff there divided into a lot of categories from Arts & Crafts to Reviews & Rants to her Works in Progress, Writing Craft, Writing Life etc. She chats with fellow readers in the comments, which are usually the best part of the blog.
+Argh Ink has been Jenny’s personal blog and online journal for over a decade.
+There’s a lot of stuff there divided into a lot of categories and she frequently chats with fellow readers in the comments, which are usually the best part of the blog.

 A project that Lani Diane Rich and Jenny worked on, watching one romantic comedy a week and analyzing it in a podcast to see what they could learn from it.
 In nine months they went in chronological order from It Happened One Night to Enchanted and learned that while the RomCom Run might be a standard, the Big Misunderstanding is death to any plot.
 The program continued in other genres, all of them focused on learning how to write better stories.
 The program is finished, but there’s a wealth of information over there in the archives, along with the chance to hear Jenny and Lani laugh a lot.